 "Favorite" your school for easier access in the future.
 Download the Nutrislice app and choose SchoolMeals-OH as the district name.
 We share this site with other districts which is why you see other schools listed.

 Menus are planned to ensure that the USDA requirements are met or exceeded.
 A lunch meal consists of five components: protein, fruit, vegetable, grain, and milk.
 A breakfast meal consists of a protein or grain, fruit, and milk.
 A student may refuse certain items, but must take a fruit or vegetable.
-The full price is still charged even if a student declines certain parts of the meal.
+If the minimum components are not chosen by the student, then a la carte pricing applies.

-Please click HERE to read FAQs about this free program.
+Click HERE to read FAQs about this free meals program.

 For questions regarding Nutrition Services, menu items, or your Infinite Campus account, please contact the Department of Nutrition Services at 440-428-9332 or email Mary.Bender@MadisonSchools.net